rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     foobar
     ```

     !!!
-Questions
+Question "Questions"

         What is the difference between the variations of these 2 commands?
 And under what circumstances will they have the same result?:

-        - scp me@serverPR:/home/me/myexport  .
+        - scp me@serverPR:/home/me/myexport.

         and

-        - scp serverPR:/home/me/myexport  .
+        - scp serverPR:/home/me/myexport.

-5. What is the command to copy over all the files under “/home/me/.gnugp/” on serverPR ?
+5. What is the command to copy over all the files under “/home/me/.gnugp/” on serverPR?

 6. Now copy over ying’s home directory on serverPR.
 Type: